rustamlatypov/masters-thesis/README.md

 <a id="1">[2]</a>
 Mohsen Ghaffari, Christoph Grunau, and Ce Jin.
 Improved MPC algorithms for MIS, matching, and coloring on trees and beyond.
 In 34th International Symposium on Distributed Computing (DISC’20), pages 34:1–34:18, 2020. https://arxiv.org/abs/2002.09610v2

+<a id="1">[3]</a>
+Sebastian Brandt, Manuela Fischer, and Jara Uitto.
+Matching and MIS for uniformly sparse graphs in the low-memory MPC model.
+CoRR, 2018. https://arxiv.org/abs/1807.05374

+<a id="1">[4]</a>
+Sebastian Brandt, Manuela Fischer, and Jara Uitto.
+Breaking the linear-memory barrier in MPC: Fast MIS on trees with strongly sublinear memory.
+In Structural Information and Communication Complexity (SIROCCO’19), pages 124–138, 2019. https://doi.org/10.1007/978-3-030-24922-9_9

 ## Author